-The following error messages are issued to the screen or console or sent to ${\tt syslogd}.$
+The following error messages are issued to the screen or console or sent to the syslogd daemon.

+authget: unknown authflavor n authflavor

+Explanation: Each NFS request has an authentication type.
+This message is displayed if the type is not AUTH_UNIX.

+User Action: Have the client application use the AUTH_UNIX authentication type.

 '''

-authget: unknown authflavor n

-authflavor

-)
+fh3tovp: bad length: n

 '''

-Explanation: Each NFS request has an authentication type.
-This prints if the type is not AUTH\UNIX.

-User Action: Have the client application use the AUTH\UNIX authentication type.

-fh3tovp: bad length: n